 - 7. Enter all time charges as you normally would for an hourly billed matter. - 8.
 When you are ready to bill the matter, select a statement template for the matter that uses a fee format of Standard in order to "release" the fee entries for billing.
-(Note: No change is required if the client has already been assigned a statement template that uses a fee format of Standard.) - Use the Adjust Flat Fee Clients program (Statements | Statement Preparation | Adjust Flat Fee Clients) to adjust the fee entries to the client's preset flat amount.
+(Note: No change is required if the client has already been assigned a statement template that uses a fee format of Standard.) - 9.
+Use the Adjust Flat Fee Clients utility to adjust the fee entries to the client's preset flat amount.
 If desired, you can specify a range of dates, timekeepers, transaction codes, and categories to indicate which fee entries you want adjusted.

-More Info: See the Flat Fee Billing section of the Billing Adjustments Guide for information on using the Adjust Flat Fee Clients program.
+More Info: See the Flat Fee Billing section of the Billing Adjustments Guide for information on using the Adjust Flat Fee Clients utility.

-10. Run the Generate Statements program.
+10. Run the Generate Statements utility.

 You can view the following training video for more information.
 Clicking the link will open the training video in your browser.
-All training videos are also accessible in the software via the Help | Training Videos menu and at Tabs3.com/t3video.
+All training videos are also accessible in the Quick Launch by searching for and selecting "Training Videos," and at Tabs3.com/video.